30, January, 2018 Friends of ANCHOR project funding 2018

 Reader in Physiotherapy

-Dr Cruickshank is a lecturer in Pharmacology at the School of Pharmacy and Life Sciences, and an IHWR member.
+Dr Cruickshank is a lecturer in Pharmacology at the School of Pharmacy and Life Sciences.
 His key research interests are Vascular smooth muscle physiology, Pulmonary vein physiology, [Ca2+]i regulation, and ion channel function.

-Dr Di Salvo is a lecturer in Pharmaceutical Science at the School of Pharmacy and Life Sciences, and an IHWR member.
+Dr Di Salvo is a lecturer in Pharmaceutical Science at the School of Pharmacy and Life Sciences.
 His key research interests lie in the areas of selective toxicity, novel anticancer agents, highly cell permeating antimicrobials and PEGylation of small molecules.

-Dr Goua is a lecturer in Biomedical Sciences at the School of Pharmacy and Life Sciences.
+Dr Goua is the academic strategic lead in biological science at the School of Pharmacy and Life Sciences.
 Her key research interests include Effects of nutrients (fatty acids and anti-oxidants), natural products and novel compounds on cardiovascular disease (atherosclerosis) and cancer.

-Dr Hector is a lecturer in Biomedical Sciences at the School of Pharmacy and Life Sciences and an IHWR member.
+Dr Hector is a lecturer in Biomedical Sciences at the School of Pharmacy and Life Sciences.
 Her research interests include understanding the pathogeneses underlying cardiovascular disease, diabetes and the genetic disease cystinosis.

-Dr Kay is a teaching group leader at the School of Pharmacy and Life Sciences, and an IHWR member.
+Dr Kay is academic strategic lead for chemical sciences at the School of Pharmacy and Life Sciences.
 His key research interests lie in the areas of medicinal chemistry, organic chemistry and pharmaceutical chemistry.

-Dr Knott is a reader at the School of Pharmacy and Life Sciences and Graduate school leader in the IHWR research institute.
+Dr Knott is a reader at the School of Pharmacy and Life Sciences.
 Her research interests include topics such as the vascular complications of diabetes, nutrient mediated regulation of gene expression, and the treatment of cystinosis.

-Professor Kong Thoo Lin is a professor at the School of Pharmacy and Life Sciences and an IHWR member.
+Professor Kong Thoo Lin is a professor at the School of Pharmacy and Life Sciences.
 His research focus is on the design and synthesise of novel bioactive compounds from natural sources with functionality to detect and treat diseases, and the development of new technology for the improvement of the environment.

 Myra is a lecturer at the School of Pharmacy and Life Sciences.